Burkina Faso: Climate

 Burkina Faso has a primarily tropical climate with two very distinct seasons.
 In the rainy season, the country receives between 600 and 900 mm of rainfall; in the dry season, the harmattan – a hot dry wind from the Sahara – blows.
-The rainy season lasts approximately four months, May/June to September, and is shorter in the north of the country.
+The rainy season lasts around four months, May/June to September, but is shorter in the north of the country.
 Three climatic zones can be defined: the Sahel, the Sudan-Sahel, and the Sudan-Guinea.
 The Sahel in the north typically receives less than 600 mm of rainfall per year and has high temperatures, 5–47 °C.

 A relatively dry tropical savanna, the Sahel extends beyond the borders of Burkina Faso, from the Horn of Africa to the Atlantic Ocean, and borders the Sahara to its north and the fertile region of the Sudan to the south.
-Situated between 11° 3′ and 13° 5′ north latitude, the Sudan-Sahel region is a transitional zone with regards to rainfall and temperature.
+Situated between 11° 3′ and 13° 5′ north latitude, the Sudan-Sahel region is a transitional zone with regard to rainfall and temperature.
 Further to the south, the Sudan-Guinea zone receives more than 900 mm of rain each year and has cooler average temperatures.

-Geographic and environmental causes can also play a significant role in contributing to Burkina Faso's food insecurity.
-As the country is situated in the Sahel region, Burkina Faso experiences some of the most radical climatic variation in the world, ranging from severe flooding to extreme drought.
-The unpredictable climatic shock that Burkina Faso citizens often face results in strong difficulties in being able to rely on and accumulate wealth through agricultural means.
+Geography and environment contribute to Burkina Faso's food insecurity.
+As the country is situated in the Sahel region, it has some of the most radical climatic variation in the world, ranging from severe flooding to extreme drought.
+The unpredictable climatic shocks can make it very difficult for Burkina Faso citizens to rely on and prosper from agriculture.

 Burkina Faso's climate also renders its crops vulnerable to insect attacks, including attacks from locusts and crickets, which destroy crops and further inhibit food production.
 Not only is most of the population of Burkina Faso dependent on agriculture as a source of income, but they also rely on the agricultural sector for food that will directly feed the household.
 Due to the vulnerability of agriculture, more and more families are having to look for other sources of non-farm income, and often have to travel outside of their regional zone to find work.